English / Japanese(æĨæŽčŠ)

 Welcome to my dotfiles.
-This repository helps easily set up a fast and intuitive terminal environment.
+This GitHub repository helps easily set up a fast and intuitive desktop and terminal environment.
 This setup installs Zsh with starship prompt, tmux, Neovim, and Golang and Rust-based command-line tools that starts and operates quickly.
 I would be delighted if even a single element leads to a new discovery for you.
 Grateful that you found this project and took a look!

 1. Download and Install dotfiles